pimcore/pimcore/doc/Development_Documentation/02_MVC/02_Template/02_Templating_Helpers/01_HeadLink.md

 # HeadLink Templating Helper

+> The HeadLink templating helper is an extension of the [Placeholder Templating Helper](./00_Placeholder.md)

 The HTML `<link>` element is increasingly used for linking a variety of resources for your site: stylesheets, feeds, favicons, trackbacks, and more.
 The HeadLink helper provides a simple interface for creating and aggregating these elements for later retrieval and output in your layout script.